Origin and History

 Service during the War

 By August 1, 1757, the regiment was stationed in the towns of Châteaulin, Le Faou, Crozon and Camaret in Bretagne.

 In 1758, the regiment garrisoned Saint-Malo along with Brie Infanterie.
 On September 10, during the second British expedition against the coasts of France, it joined the French force assembling at Lamballe to attack the retiring British army.
 On September 11, the regiment took part, under the Comte de la Tour d'Auvergne, in the combat of Saint-Cast where it initiated the first assault against the British force raiding the coasts.
 In this combat, the regiment suffered heavy losses and its colonel was severely wounded.

 In 1761, the regiment was sent to Saint-Domingue (Haiti).
-On April 30, 1762, the regiment was increased to two battalions by integration various detachments of other units serving in the colonies.
+On April 30, 1762, the regiment was increased to two battalions by integrating various detachments of other units serving in the colonies.
 It returned to France only in 1764.

 |Coat||white lined blue with coppers buttons down to the waist on the right side